cdlhub/documentation/fmprofiles.md

 | Deductible as a proportion of loss                                 | 14        |   16        |

-In the following notation
+In the following notation;
-* x.loss is the input loss to the calculation.
+* x.loss is the input loss to the calculation
 * x.retained_loss is the input retained loss to the calculation (where required)
 * loss is the calculated loss
-* retained_loss is the calculated retained loss
-* ded, lim, share are alias variables for the profile fields
+* ded, lim, and share are alias variables for the profile fields as required

 #### 1. Deductible and limit